webdriverio/webdriverio/website/docs/api/Mock.md

 Note that using the `mock` command requires support for Chrome DevTools protocol.
 That support is given if you run tests locally in Chromium based browser or if you use a Selenium Grid v4 or higher.
-This command can __not__ be used when running automated tests in the cloud.
-Find out more in the [Automation Protocols](/docs/automationProtocols) section.
+If you use a cloud vendor for spawning browsers, make sure your vendor also supports the Chrome DevTools protocol.

 :::